Skip to Content

 Sometimes it isn’t possible to find all the ingredients listed for a recipe, or you may need to substitute certain ingredients due to allergies or dietary restrictions.
 Additionally, everyone’s tastes vary so what works for you, may not work for another.

-Ingredients in this Recipe that can easily be substituted:
+Ingredients in this recipe that can easily be substituted:

 • Cardamom or cloves instead of ginger – both provide a similar flavor profile.

-• Buttermilk or lemon yoghurt can substitute sour cream – due to their similar consistency and sour flavor.
+• Buttermilk or lemon yoghurt can substitute for sour cream – due to their similar consistency and sour flavor.

 • Vanilla can easily be added to the recipe and can replace both ginger and lime, resulting in a more traditional blueberry muffin.